-This report showcases the work on the preparation of the MAF+, carried out up to M18 of the BRIGAID project.
-However, the business development activities pertaining to the first innovation cycle (application of the MAF+ and elaboration of business plans) are scheduled to take place between M19 and M22.
-This document will thus be updated in M33 to include the business plan documents resulting from the application of the MAF+ and other WP6 activities to take place during the first and second innovation cycles.
-It will be updated once more in M48 once the third innovation cycle has been completed, respectively.
+The previous version of this report showcased the work on the preparation of the MAF+ carried out up to M18 of the BRIGAID project.
+This updated version describes the progress and changes carried out on the MAF+ portal through to M33 and is accompanied by an appendix compiling the business plan documents that resulted from the application of the MAF+ during the first innovation cycle.
+It will be updated once more in M48 once the second and third innovation cycles have been completed.

-It is expected that during the application of the MAF+ in the innovation cycles feedback will be gathered from the end-users (innovators, supporting partners and observers), Any changes on the online platform resulting from that feedback will be documented in the updated versions of this report.
+It is to be expected that during the further application of the MAF+ in the innovation cycles, some additional feedback will be gathered from the end-users (innovators, supporting partners and observers).
+Any further changes to the online platform resulting from that feedback will be documented in the next and final version of this report.